genepi/lpa-pipeline/README.md

 # LPA Server Pipeline

-This repository includes the pipeline used for the submitted article **Chasing variants in the LPA KIV-2 repeat: An evaluated sequencing protocol, a free analysis pipeline and a first map in human samples**.
+This repository includes the used pipeline for the submitted article **XXX**.

 You can upload a **BAM file** and get **annotated low-level variants** in return.
-In the current version. indel detection and BAQ features are disabled.
+In the current version, indel detection and BAQ features are disabled.

 Please check [this repository](https://github.com/seppinho/mutation-server) if you want to have a look at the actual source code.